Create The Home You’ve Always Dreamed Of!

 - In any case, one of the first things you should do when moving home is to purge of all the unwanted items in your home.
 Creating a floor plan will also show you if certain pieces won’t fit in your new place compared to your current home.
 This is the time to consider swapping that piece of furniture for another that will fit.
 You can donate these items to the Goodwill or sell whatever you can for extra money to use toward the move.

 - The next step is to carefully take measurements of each room in your new place.
 It is important to take measurements not only of wall space but door and window openings.
 It may also be helpful to take pictures of the rooms at this time.
 The most accurate measurement is one that is taken against the wall.
 Measure the location of the electrical outlets, light switches, cable hookups and ceiling lightings and mark them accordingly on your graph.
 Doing this will help you set up items that require electricity in their correct spot.

-- Take detailed measurements of your furniture.
-You don’t need to measure every piece of furniture, just the large items like sofas, beds and main tables.
+- You don’t need to measure every piece of furniture, just the large items like sofas, beds and main tables.
 This way, you will get an idea of how much space each furniture item will take up in your new house and also ensure it all fits through your doorways.

 - This will also be the time you will designate each room for its specific purpose.
 Which room will be your bedroom, which area is most appropriate for a living room, etc. Add ideas to your floor plan by deciding where to put each piece of furniture and in which room.
 You can create templates of your furniture to figure out how you want to place your furniture and what kind of layout feels right.
 The placement of your furniture should allow for a natural flow of movement throughout the room when people are in it.